 - Raynes Park High School is able to provide a suitable course.
-Suitability for a course will be judged by the Director of Sixth Form in conjunction with the Senior Team of Raynes Park High School. - The applicant meets the Minimum Academic Requirements. - The applicant is eligible for a full time course.
-A full time course consists of; - 3 or 4 A Levels/BTEC/Cambridge Nationals with additional learning (EPQ) - A minimum of 2 GCSE courses and 1 A Level/BTEC/Cambridge National level with additional learning. - The student has not previously been Permanently Excluded from Raynes Park High School
+Suitability for a course will be judged by the Sixth Form Team in conjunction with the Deputy Headteacher (Achievement) of Raynes Park High School - The applicant meets the Minimum Academic Requirements - The applicant is eligible for a full time course.
+A full time course consists of; - > 3 or 4 A Levels/BTEC/Cambridge Nationals with additional learning (e.g. EPQ) - ➤ A minimum of 2 GCSE courses and 1 A Level/BTEC/Cambridge National level with additional learning - The student has not previously been Permanently Excluded from Raynes Park High School or another school